 • Tap Battery and then App Power Saving

-When App power saving is turned on, your device will monitor apps that haven’t been used in up to 5 or more days and restrict them from running in the background.
+When the app’s power-saving function is turned on, your device will monitor apps that haven’t been used for five or more days and restrict them from running in the background.

 3. Uninstall Unused Apps

-If you bought your phone with carrier, it must have a lot of pre-loaded apps installed.
-These apps could be using up your battery running in the background.
+If you bought your phone from a carrier, it must have a lot of pre-loaded apps installed.
+These apps could drain your battery by running in the background.

-So its just better to uninstall these pre-installed apps, To do this
+So, it is just better to uninstall these pre-installed apps.
+To do this

 • Go to phone settings